Acxiom/metalus/docs/pipeline-drivers.md

 *Optional Parameters:*
 * **maxRetryAttempts** - [number] The number of times data will attempt to process before failing.
 Default is 0.
 * **terminateAfterFailures** - [boolean] After processing has been retried, fail the process.
 Default is false.
+* **streaming-job** - [boolean] This flag tells the driver to continually run the execution plan, restarting after each execution.
+This is used for [connector](dataconnectors.md#streaming) based streaming.

 ## DriverSetup
 The *DriverSetup* is invoked by the chosen driver class with a map containing the application command line